yaelbz/scheme-interpreter/README.md

 # ybscheme

-Scheme interpreter written in C
+Scheme simple interpreter written in C

+Made with
+- Eclipse
+-

 ##Setup
 - compile with -std=c99